jdtsmith/indent-bars/README.md

 - **The current bar highlight is so fast, but it flashes too rapidly during scrolling!** <br>Update to v0.2.2 or later and set `indent-bars-depth-update-delay` to a comfortable number like 0.1s (0.075s is the default).
 If you _like_ the crazy-fast updates, set this to 0.
 - **I turned on treesitter support but nothing happened**: <br>You need to configure `indent-bars-treesit-scope` (and possibly `wrap`) for your language(s) of interest.
 [More info](#configuring-tree-sitter).
 - **How can I change the style of the out-of-scope bars?**: <br>Using a [parallel set](#tree-sitter-out-of-scope-alternate-styling-variables) of `ts-` customizations.
+- **What if I want out-of-scope text to have the default style, and in-scope text to be special?** You want to set `indent-bars-ts-styling-scope` to `'in-scope`.

 # Install/config

 Not yet in a package database; simply clone and point `use-package` at the correct path.
 You can also simply use the `vc-package-install` command newly released with Emacs 29.